chaudhary-amit/acwebsite/content/authors/admin/_index.md

 ---

-Prior to founding [ChainSolid Labs](https://www.chainsolid.com), I was the Head of DeFi Research at [Polygon](https://polygon.technology/).
-I am a honorary research fellow at [Gillmore Centre for Financial Technology](https://www.wbs.ac.uk/research/research-centres-and-networks/gillmore-centre-financial-technology/).
+I am a [honorary research fellow](https://www.wbs.ac.uk/about/person/CHAUDHARY/) at Gillmore Centre for Financial Technology at [University of Warwick](https://www.wbs.ac.uk/research/research-centres-and-networks/gillmore-centre-financial-technology/).

-At Polygon, I led the R&D and incubation of innovative blockchain primitives and co-authored the whitepaper of Polygon 2.0.
+I was the Head of DeFi Research at [Polygon](https://polygon.technology/).
+At Polygon, I also led the R&D and incubation of innovative blockchain primitives and co-authored the whitepaper of Polygon 2.0.
 I have authored multiple papers on the topics of zero knowledge proofs, privacy, novel design and risk assessment of DeFi protocols and crypto economics.

 I am an active advisor and speaker in the blockchain  community, and has served as a technical advisor for several blockchain startups.
 I have worked in quantitative roles in traditional finance firms like [JPMorgan Chase](https://www.jpmorganchase.com/) and [ICICI bank](https://www.icicibank.com/).
 I started my career as a computational fluid dynamics engineer at [Ansys](https://www.ansys.com/en-gb/products/fluids/ansys-fluent).